georgephilippas-ber/finance-fastapi-sqlmodel/README.md

 - **Database agnostic** by leveraging SQLModel, an SQLAlchemy based ORM for Python and by abstracting functionalities of search engines (e.g. meilisearch, elastic search etc.)
-- **Fast and portable** by employing the asynchronous capabilities of modern Python frameworks (e.g. using FastAPI for routing and Celery) for efficiently distributing both I/O and CPU intensive workloads
+- **Fast and portable** by employing the asynchronous capabilities of modern Python frameworks (e.g. using FastAPI for routing and Celery for parallel execution) for efficiently distributing both I/O and CPU-bound intensive workloads

 ---